HydroModPy/HydroModPy/docs/source/cli/process.rst

     The capabilities this build serves, with their version, their major and the artefacts each declares.

+``hmp process describe <id> [--major N] [--format {table,json,csv}]``
+    The machine-readable description of one capability: its inputs with their JSON Schema, its declared artefacts with the path each takes under the job directory, and the typed failures it can return with the exit code of each. ``--format json``, the default, writes the document **byte for byte** as it ships in the wheel; the other two flatten it for a human.

 ``hmp process run <id> --job DIR``
     Run one. **stdout carries exactly one JSON document and nothing else**, byte for byte the content of ``DIR/outcome.json``; every human line goes